-Stakeholders should then select a short, high-level list of priority environmental challenges stemming from the Green City challenges.
-This list of priority environmental challenges identifies which of the thematic areas under the GCAP's state indicators should be a focus for a city in its sustainable development.
-Cities should choose from the follow thematic areas to prioritise: air quality, water quality and availability, soil quality, land use and green space, and biodiversity.
-All cities must designate climate mitigation and climate adaptation as priority environmental challenges in addition to those selected.
+How: In a workshop or similar format, key stakeholders should select and discuss a short, high-level list of priority environmental challenges stemming from the Green City challenges.
+This list of priority environmental challenges identifies which of the thematic areas under the GCAP's state indicators should be a focus.
+Stakeholders that were not part of the prioritisation workshop should be informed about the outcomes of the baseline assessments and the prioritisation (via email, social media, etc.)

 2.3.
-Complete Green City baseline and prioritisation of Green City Challenges
+Complete Green City baseline and prioritisation of Green City Challenges baseline identifies a set of Green City challenges, and high-level list of priority environmental challenges, that the City will address through its GCAP.

 The results of all activities in this chapter constitute the Green City baseline, which documents the City's current environmental performance and related vulnerabilities to certain risks related, including the governance and policy frameworks in place that affect it.
-The final output of the Green City baseline identifies a set of Green City challenges, and high-level list of priority environmental challenges, that the City will address through its GCAP.
+The final output of the Green City